Alexander Dennis Enviro400 MMC: Enviro400 XLB

-The tri-axle Enviro400 XLB was launched in late 2018, providing an equivalent option to the Enviro500 for the United Kingdom market.
+The tri-axle Enviro400 XLB was launched in late 2018, providing an equivalent option to the Enviro500 MMC for the United Kingdom market.
 The Enviro400 XLB features essentially the same body style as the standard Enviro400 MMC, but stretched over three axles and fitted onto Volvo B8L chassis.
-Lothian Buses were the launch customer for the Enviro400 XLB, with an initial order of 42 vehicles for inner city core routes, which was followed by further examples delivered later in the year for service on the Airlink network to Edinburgh Airport.
+Lothian Buses were the launch customer for the Enviro400 XLB, with an initial order of 42 vehicles for inner city core routes, which was followed by further examples delivered later in the year for service on the Airlink network to Edinburgh Airport, bringing the fleet up to 78 buses.
+A further 60 examples built to a shorter 12.8 m length and specified with a single set of doors were ordered in June 2026, with a majority due for the operator's Lothian Country and East Coast Buses divisions and the remainder allocated to the Airlink.
 The only other operator to take delivery of Enviro400 XLBs was Stagecoach East, who took twelve equipped with guide wheels for use on the Cambridgeshire Busway in early 2020.